By Holly Reisem Hanna

 After you print your postcards and mail them out, you'll want to track the effectiveness of your campaign.
 Here are a couple of ways you can do this.

 If you're sending out a coupon code, be sure to create a unique code that identifies the campaign.
 Then merely track the number of times the code was used compared to how many mailers you sent out.

 With an introduction mailer, you can create a spreadsheet of dream clients that your message was sent to and then keep track of how many responses you receive.
 You may even want to consider sending a sequence of direct mail postcards which boosts your odds of being seen by the right person.

 Conclusion and Discount

 If you're looking for a unique way to stand out from your competition, going offline can be an excellent way to do so.
 Not only are direct mail campaigns affordable and straightforward to put together, but they're also highly effective in generating new leads and reviving old ones.

 To help you get started with your direct mail campaign, MOO is offering readers of The Work at Home Woman an exclusive discount.
 Just use the promo code WHWANDMOO at checkout, and you'll receive 20% off MOO Postcards and Flyers for new customers only.
 In fact, MOO just came out with five new unique postcard sizes and the new Super premium paper which will make your campaign stand out even more.

 Have you tried boosting your promotional efforts with a direct mail marketing campaign?
 Do you plan to use the MOO discount and try a direct mail campaign yourself?
 Drop us a note; we'd love to hear from you!

-MOO sponsored this post.
+This post was sponsored by MOO and written by Holly Reisem Hanna.
 Please be aware we only promote advertising from companies that we feel we can legitimately recommend to our readers.
 See our disclosure policy for further information.